survivejs/webpack-book/manuscript/understanding_packages/02_authoring.md

 ### Publishing a Package

-Provided you have logged in, creating new packages is just a matter of executing `npm publish`.
+Provided you have logged in, creating new packages is only `npm publish` away.
 Given that the package name is still available and everything goes fine, you should have something out there!
 After this, you can install your package through `npm install` or `npm i`.

 An alternate way to consume a library is to point at it directly in *package.json*.
 In that case, you can do `"depName": "<github user>/<project>#<reference>"` where `<reference>` can be either commit hash, tag, or branch.
 You can point to specific pull requests through `<github user>/<project>#pull/<id>/head`.
 These techniques can be useful, especially if you need to hack around something quickly and cannot wait for the fix.